KNHAILA/build-collective/README.md

 # Build Collective

 Welcome to the DAAR project.
 The idea will be to implement an OpenCollective competitor in a decentralized way, on Ethereum.
 This will have cool side effects, like not be forced to pay for servers.

+# General info
+* Team members :
+   - Maedeh Daemi  :   maedeh.daemi@etu.sorbonne-universite.fr
+   - Kaoutar Nhaila :  Kaoutar.nhaila@etu.sorbonne-universite.fr

 # Installation

 ```bash